-(vi) does not include outfitting of commercial space (other than an intercity bus or rail station or terminal) or a part of a public facility not related to public transportation;

-(H) the introduction of new technology, through innovative and improved products, into public transportation;

-(I) the provision of nonfixed route paratransit transportation services in accordance with section 223 of the Americans with Disabilities Act of 1990 (42 U.S.C.
+- (vi) (ii) excluding does not include outfitting of commercial space construction of a commercial revenue producing facility (other than an intercity bus or rail station or terminal) or a part of a public facility not related to public transportation; - (H) the introduction of new technology, through innovative and improved products, into public transportation; - (I) the provision of nonfixed route paratransit transportation services in accordance with section 223 of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12143), but only for grant recipients that are in compliance with applicable requirements of that Act, including both fixed route and demand responsive service, and only for amounts not to exceed 10 percent of such recipient's annual formula apportionment under sections 5307 and 5311;

-(J) establishing a debt service reserve, made up of deposits with a bondholder's trustee, to ensure the timely payment of principal and interest on bonds issued by a grant recipient to finance an eligible project under this chapter;

-(K) mobility management-
+(J) crime prevention and security---

-(i) consisting of short-range planning and management activities and projects for improving coordination among public transportation and other transportation service providers carried out by a recipient or subrecipient through an agreement entered into with a person, including a governmental entity, under this chapter (other than section 5309); but

-(ii) excluding operating public transportation services; or
+- (i) including - (I) projects to refine and develop security and emergency response plans; - (II) projects aimed at detecting chemical and biological agents in public transportation; - (III) the conduct of emergency response drills with public transportation agencies and local first response agencies; and - (IV) security training for public transportation employees; but - (ii) excluding all expenses related to operations, other than such expenses incurred in conducting activities described in clauses (i)(III) and (i)(IV); - (JK) establishing a debt service reserve, made up of deposits with a bondholder's trustee, to ensure the timely payment of principal and interest on bonds issued by a grant recipient to finance an eligible project under this chapter; or - (KL) mobility management-- - (i) consisting of short-range planning and management activities and projects for improving coordination among public transportation and other transportation service providers carried out by a recipient or subrecipient through an agreement entered into with a person, including a governmental entity, under this chapter (other than section 5309); - (ii) excluding operating public transportation services; or

-(L) associated capital maintenance, including-
+(L) associated capital maintenance, (moved from 5307) including-

-(i) equipment, tires, tubes, and material, each costing at least .5 percent of the current fair market value of rolling stock comparable to the rolling stock for which the equipment, tires, tubes, and material are to be used; and

-(ii) reconstruction of equipment and material, each of which after reconstruction will have a fair market value of at least .5 percent of the current fair market value of rolling stock comparable to the rolling stock for which the equipment and material will be used.
+- (i) equipment, tires, tubes, and material, each costing at least .5 percent of the current fair market value of rolling stock comparable to the rolling stock for which the equipment, tires, tubes, and material are to be used; and - (ii) reconstruction of equipment and material, each of which after reconstruction will have a fair market value of at least .5 percent of the current fair market value of rolling stock comparable to the rolling stock for which the equipment and material will be used.

-(4) DESIGNATED RECIPIENT.-The term 'designated recipient' means-
+(4) Designated Recipient.-(moved from 5307) The term 'designated recipient' means-

-(A) an entity designated, in accordance with the planning process under sections 5303 and 5304, by the Governor of a State, responsible local officials, and publicly owned operators of public transportation, to receive and apportion amounts under section 5336 to urbanized areas of 200,000 or more in population; or

-(B) a State or regional authority, if the authority is responsible under the laws of a State for a capital project and for financing and directly providing public transportation.

-(5) DISABILITY.-The term 'disability' has the same meaning as in section 3(1) of the Americans with Disabilities Act of 1990 (42 U.S.C.
-12102).
+- (A) an entity designated, in accordance with the planning process under sections 5303, and 5304, and 5306, by the chief executive officer Governor of a State, responsible local officials, and publicly owned operators of public transportation, to receive and apportion amounts under section 5336 that are attributable to transportation management areasto urbanized areas of 200,000 or more in population-identified under section 5303; or - (B) a State or regional authority, if the authority is responsible under the laws of a State for a capital project and for financing and directly providing public transportation. - (5) Disability.-The term 'disability' has the same meaning as in section 3(1) of the Americans with Disabilities Act of 1990 (42 U.S.C.
+12102). - (5) Individual with a disability.--The term "individual with a disability" means an individual who, because of illness, injury, age, congenital malfunction, or other incapacity or temporary or permanent disability (including an individual who is a wheelchair user or has semiambulatory capability), cannot use effectively, without special facilities, planning, or design, public transportation service or a public transportation facility

-(6) EMERGENCY REGULATION.-The term 'emergency regulation' means a regulation-
+(63) Emergency regulation.--The term "emergency regulation" means a regulation--